-For example, consider the Citi Simplicity, which offers a 0% intro APR on balance transfers for 21 months.
-You could transfer all of your credit card debt to the Citi Simplicity and pay no interest on it for almost two years.
+For example, consider the Citi Simplicity® Card, which offers a 0% intro APR on balance transfers for 18 months.
+You could transfer all of your credit card debt to the Citi Simplicity® Card and pay no interest on it for almost two years.
 In the meantime, you can slowly pay off the debt over time.

 Rewards credit cards

 For most people, rewards cards bring all the fun.
 You don’t just get the convenience of a credit card — you also get perks for spending money on certain categories, such as gas or restaurants.